serokell/blog-posts/Alex and Happy Part 1/article.md

 ```

 We would like to detect such cases and also support nested comments.
-We will create two helper functions, `nestComment` and `unnestComment`, which will keep track of how many layers of comments we have and allow us to detect whether we reached the end of the file with an unclosed comment.
+We will create two helper functions, `nestComment` and `unnestComment`, which will keep track of how many layers of comments we have and allow us to detect whether we have reached the end of the file with an unclosed comment.

 In addition, Alex provides the `andBegin` combinator that will execute an expression and change the current start code.